-The course of a Super-G in Masters Races must to be suited for Masters Skiing - shorter, with smaller radius curves, slower and therefore safer than a regular international Super-G. (For the World Criterium: Super-G courses for A, B and C must be run on separate days and on separate courses.
+The course of a Super-G in Masters Races must to be suited for Masters Skiing - shorter, with smaller radius curves, slower and therefore safer than a regular international Super-G. If the sum of the number of competitors of the largest of the three categories with the number of competitors from the smallest category exceeds 150 racers, then 2 separte courses are mandatory and the largest category will race on one course and the two smaller categories on the other.
+(For the World Criterium: Super-G courses for A, B and C must be run on separate days and on separate courses.
 If they are run on the same day they must have separate slopes).